Italy

 • Some general detention data is available from a Parliamentary Commission inquiry into detention, and the Global Detention Project.

-• There have been reports of stateless persons in immigration detention in Italy.
+• There have been reports of stateless people in immigration detention in Italy.

 Statelessness Determination and Status

 Identifies whether countries have a definition of a stateless person in national law that aligns with the 1954 Convention, and whether they have a dedicated statelessness determination procedure (SDP) leading to a dedicated stateless status.
 If an SDP is not place, it assesses whether there are other procedures in which statelessness can be identified or other routes through which stateless people could regularise their stay or access their rights.
-Countries are subdivided in three groups to enable comparison between those with an SDP leading to protection, those with other procedures, and those with a stateless status but no clear mechanism to access protection.
+Countries are subdivided in three groups to enable comparison between those with an SDP leading to protection, those with other procedures, and those with a statelessness status but no clear mechanism to access protection.
 The existing procedures and rights granted to stateless persons are examined and assessed against international norms and good practice.
+Assesses whether stateless people fleeing war have access to temporary protection.

 Italian law does not set out a definition of a stateless person, but since the 1954 Convention has direct effect in Italy, the Convention definition applies.
 The Italian system provides two possibilities for determining statelessness: an administrative procedure and a judicial one.
 Access to the procedures is somewhat limited in that applications must be in writing in Italian and cannot be initiated ex officio.
 For the administrative procedure, the applicant must hold a residence permit and possess a birth certificate.
 For the judicial procedure, a lawyer is required.
 The standard of proof is the same as in the asylum procedure, but in the administrative procedure the burden of proof lies with the applicant.
+For the judicial procedure, a recent judgment of the Ordinary Court of Florence reaffirmed that the burden of proof on the applicant for statelessness status is mitigated, and any gaps can be filled with the investigative powers of the judge.
 There are procedural protections in the judicial procedure such as (conditional) free legal aid and a hearing, whereas in the administrative procedure there is no legal aid and no right to an interview.
 Protection during the procedure is also limited as the practice of granting temporary residence to applicants is inconsistent.
-Negative decisions can be appealed, and those granted stateless status have a right to a residence permit, travel document, work, social security, healthcare, and education, as well as a reduced residency requirement for naturalisation.
+Negative decisions can be appealed, and those granted statelessness status have a right to a residence permit, travel document, work, social security, healthcare, and education.

 • There is no definition of a stateless person set out in Italian law but since the 1954 Convention has direct effect, the Convention definition is applied.